vihanonebill/play-billing-samples/ClassyTaxiAppKotlin/README.md

     * A: Make sure the Google Play service account has access as the **Publisher** so Google Play can publish updates to you.

+* Q: Unable to upload the App Bundle to the Play store release with the error `Version code has already been used.
+Try another version code`

+    * A: Update the `androidMobileVersionCode` in the `gradle.properties` file.

 # Optional: Build the Android app from the command line